simonevernile/repo/catalogo/gcp/load_balancer_internal/README.md

 - The network and subnetwork must exist in the target region.
 - `backend_instance_group_zonal` must reference an existing zonal instance group capable of serving the requested ports.
-- Firewall rules must allow health check probes from Google.
+- Firewall rules must allow health check probes from Google on the relevant ports, also on the backends services like VM.

 ## Requirements